Posted on January 07 2021

 What is a California Dial Watch?

-The Cali dial, as it’s known, is an uncommon design that combines both Roman numerals and Arabic numbers in one ring around the dial
+The Cali dial, as it’s known, is an uncommon design that combines both Roman numerals and Arabic numbers in one ring around the dial.

 In most cases that means that the upper half of the dial, from 10 on the left to 2 on the right, are Roman numerals.
 The lower half, from 8 on the left to 4 on the right, are plain Arabic numbers.
+The 12 o’clock position is usually reserved for an inverted triangle marker and the middle numbers at 9 and 3 are replaced with simple markers. |

 The History of the California Dial